WPMet Site Logo

 Generate App credentials

-Now go to the Credentials, click on Create Credentials and select OAuth client ID.
+To get the Client ID and Client Secret, go to the Credentials, click on Create Credentials, and select OAuth client ID.
 To create an OAuth client ID, choose Application type to “Web application” and enter a name.

 Generate Oauth Client credentials